raptorf1/atm_challenge_Zane_George/README.md

 ## ATM Challenge Craft Academy Week 1

+### Problem Statement
+Bank customers, in need of cash, would benefit from being able to get cash in a quick yet secure way.
+Getting cash should be possible without limitations of Bank office opening hours.

+### User Stories
+* As a customer,
+in order to withdraw money,
+I need to have a card.
+* As a customer,
+in order to have a safe withdrawal,
+I need my card to have a pin.
+* As a customer,
+in order to withdraw money,
+I must enter an amount at will.
+* As an ATM,
+in order to give out the desired amount to the correct customer, I must verify the validity of the customer's pin number.
+* As an ATM,
+in order to give out the desired amount,
+I must verify if the customer has an active account.
+* As an ATM,
+in order to give out the desired amount,
+I must have enough funds.
+* As an ATM,
+in order to give out the desired amount,
+I must verify if the customer has enough funds in his account.
+* As an ATM,
+in order to inform the customer,
+I need to display a message in all instances.

 The following objectives must be met:

     An ATM machine can hold up to $1000